hmrc/play-partials/README.md

 A library used to retrieve HTML partials to use when composing HTML Play frontend applications.

-In supports caching the partials.
+It supports caching the partials.

 ## Adding to your service